KhronosGroup/SPIRV-LLVM-Translator/docs/Lowering.md

    so the complexity within the translator is small.
 However, this is effectively using the translator to insert a library function at translation time.

-3. In SPIRVLowerLLVMIntrinsicPass in SPIRVLowerLLVMIntrinsic.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
+4. In SPIRVLowerLLVMIntrinsicPass in SPIRVLowerLLVMIntrinsic.cpp, calls to LLVM intrinsics are replaced with a call to an emulation function.
    The emulation function is represented as a text string of LLVM assembly and is parsed and added to the LLVM IR to be translated.
 The calls to the emulation functions and the emulation functions themselves will be translated to SPIRV.
 After reverse translation, the calls to the emulation functions and the emulation functions themselves will appear in the LLVM IR.

-   For example if SPV_KHR_bit_instructions is not enabled then bit instructions are not supported and llvm.bitreverse.i8 will be emulated.
+   For example if SPV_KHR_bit_instructions is not enabled then bit instructions are not supported and llvm.bitreverse.i8 will be emulated (Note that this is the same intrinsic example used in section 1.B).
 Calls to it:

         %ret = call i8 @llvm.bitreverse.i8(i8 %a)